 In its capacity as an investment manager, Lord Abbett is made aware of litigation and similar matters related to investments in client accounts.
 Where appropriate, Lord Abbett will consult with clients on such matters, but it is the client's responsibility to monitor and analyze its portfolio and consult with its own advisers and custodian about whether it may have claims that it should consider pursuing.
-As a general matter, Lord Abbett ordinarily does not, and regardless cannot without client written authorization, exercise any rights a client may have in participating in, commencing or defending suits or legal proceedings, such as class actions for investments held currently or previously in a client's account, although we ordinarily do so for the Lord Abbett Funds and may do so for the Lord Abbett Global Funds.
+As a general matter, Lord Abbett ordinarily does not, and regardless cannot without client written authorization, exercise any rights a client may have in participating in, commencing or defending suits or legal proceedings, such as class actions for investments held currently or previously in a client's account, although we ordinarily do so for the Lord Abbett Funds and may do so on a best-efforts basis for the Lord Abbett Global Funds.
 Institutional separate account and Managed Account clients' custodians will ordinarily receive all documents relating to class action, bankruptcy, or other litigation matters because the client's securities are held in the client's name at its custodian, and such clients should direct their custodian and/or legal counsel as to the manner in which such matters should be handled.

-In appropriate circumstances, Lord Abbett will actively seek to influence the direction and outcome of bankruptcies, reorganizations or other similar transactions, by serving on ad hoc creditor committees or taking similar discretionary actions.
-Lord Abbett is aware that such activities have a likelihood of imposing unique challenges and administrative burdens on institutional separate account clients and investors in commingled investment funds.
-For this reason, prior to commencing such activities with respect to a particular security, or where such activities are reasonably foreseeable, Lord Abbett generally will seek to liquidate such security from the portfolios of institutional separate account clients and commingled investment funds (unless instructed otherwise).
+In appropriate circumstances, Lord Abbett will actively seek to influence the direction and outcome of bankruptcies, reorganizations or other similar transactions.
+Lord Abbett is aware that such activities may impose unique challenges and administrative burdens on institutional separate account clients and investors in commingled investment funds.
+For this reason, where it is reasonably foreseeable that a bankruptcy or material restructuring will occur that would be unduly burdensome on those clients and investors (e.g., due to certain investment guidelines or restrictions), Lord Abbett may seek to liquidate such security from the portfolios of institutional separate account clients and commingled investment funds (unless instructed otherwise).
 Nonetheless, at times it will be impossible or unusually challenging to liquidate such assets.
 In such cases, the security could decline in value, become restricted from trading, or be exchanged for a different security (or a different type or class of security) or distribution that could be illiquid, among other things.

 Where an account holds a security that has entered into bankruptcy, reorganization or a similar transaction, subject to the terms of the investment management agreement with the applicable client, in certain cases Lord Abbett will enter into debtor-in-possession financing arrangements, restructuring support agreements, or other related arrangements (some of which involve releases of certain claims) on behalf of institutional separate account clients in order for those clients to participate in the bankruptcy, reorganization or other transaction.
 Any such actions taken by Lord Abbett will bind the client and limit the actions that the client can take with respect to the affected investments.
 For example, lockup agreements limit the ability of Lord Abbett and the client to sell a security for a certain time period, and nondisclosure agreements restrict the ability of Lord Abbett to communicate freely with clients regarding an investment or limit the client's ability to disclose certain information that it may receive from Lord Abbett relating to the investment.